bassclownco/testing/README.md

 - Maintain responsive design for all components
 - Use Tailwind utility classes for styling
 - Use semantic HTML elements for accessibility

+### Code Structure & Patterns

+- **IMPORTANT**: Always code in the existing structure and format
+- Build on what's already there instead of adding custom code
+- Follow existing patterns, conventions, and architectural decisions
+- Extend existing components and utilities rather than creating new ones
+- Maintain consistency with the current codebase style and organization

 ### Component Organization